-Problem Cause and Action The external monitor is Do the following: @ blank.
-1. Connect the external monitor to another computer to make sure it works. @ 2.
-Reconnect the external monitor to your computer. @ 3.
-Refer to the manual shipped with the external monitor to check the @ resolutions that are supported. @ Start the ThinkPad Configuration program. @ 5.
-Select one of the Display Device buttons on the toolbar in the ThinkPad @ Configuration program: @ If the external monitor supports the same resolution as or a higher @ resolution than the LCD, click on CRT Display Only or Both LCD and @ CRT Display. @ If the external monitor supports a lower resolution than the LCD, click on @ CRT Display Only.
-(If you click on the Both LCD and CRT Display, @ the external monitor screen will be blank or distorted.)
+The external monitor is blank.
+Do the following: 1.
+Connect the external monitor to another computer to make sure it works.
+2. Reconnect the external monitor to your computer.
+3. Refer to the manual shipped with the external monitor to check the resolutions that are supported.
+4. Start the ThinkPad Configuration program.
+5. Select one of the Display Device buttons on the toolbar in the ThinkPad Configuration program: If the external monitor supports the same resolution as or a higher resolution than the LCD, click on CRT Display Only or Both LCD and CRT Display .
+Problem Cause and Action CRT Display Only.
+(If you click on the Both LCD and CRT Display, the external monitor screen will be blank or distorted.)
+The external monitor is Do the following: Connect the external monitor to another computer to make sure it works.
+Reconnect the external monitor to your computer.
+Refer to the manual shipped with the external monitor to check the resolutions that are supported.
+Start the ThinkPad Configuration program.
+Select one of the Display Device buttons on the toolbar in the ThinkPad Configuration program:

-Problem Cause and Action Problem You cannot set a higher resolution than the present one on your external monitor.
+Problem Cause and Action You cannot set a higher resolution than the present one on your external monitor.
 Make sure that: The display driver is installed correctly by doing the following: 1.
-Click on Start.
-2. Move the cursor to Settings and Control Panel.
-3. Click on Control Panel, and then double-click on Display.
-4. Select the Settings tab in the "Display Properties" window.
-5. (Windows 98) Click on Advanced (Windows NT) Click on Display Type.
+Click on Start .
+2. Move the cursor to Settings and Control Panel .
+Click on Control Panel, and then double-click on Display.
+Select the Settings tab in the "Display Properties" window.
+(Windows 98) Click on Advanced (Windows NT) Click on Display Type.
 Make sure that the ThinkPad display driver is installed in the adapter information window.
-6. Click on the OK button.
+Click on the OK button.
 If you are not sure that the display driver is installed correctly, reinstall it.
 An appropriate monitor type is selected by doing the following: 1.
 Click on Start.
 2. Move the cursor to Settings and Control Panel.
 3. Click on Control Panel, and then double-click on Display.
-If you are not sure that the display driver is installed correctly, reinstall it.
-An appropriate monitor type is selected by doing the following: 1.
-Click on Start .
-2. Move the cursor to Settings and Control Panel .
-4. Select the Settings tab in the "Display Properties" window.5.
-Click on the Advanced button.
-6. Click on the Monitor tab.7.
-Click on the Change button.The "Update Device Driver Wizard" appears.
-8. Select the Next button, and follow the instructions on the screen by selecting Display a list of all the drivers in a specific location, so you can select the driver you want, and then Show all hardware.
-9. Select Manufacturers and Models for your monitor, and follow the instructions on the screen.
-10. Click on the OK button to close the "Properties" window after updating the driver.
-11. Set Colors and Screen area in the "Display Properties" window.
-12. Click on the OK button.
+4. Select the Settings tab in the "Display Properties" window.
+5. Click on the Advanced button.
+6. Click on the Monitor tab.
+7. Click on the Change button.
+The "Update Device Driver Wizard" appears.
+Select the Next button, and follow the instructions on the screen by selecting Display a list of all the drivers in a specific location, so you can select the driver you want, and then Show all hardware.
+Select Manufacturers and Models for your monitor, and follow the instructions on the screen.
+Click on the OK button to close the "Properties" window after updating the driver.
+Set Colors and Screen area in the "Display Properties" window.
+Click on the OK button.